This post may contain affiliate links. Please see our Disclosure Policy for details

 The only way you see the changes is by looking at the scale and paying attention to how your clothes fit.
 With your cluttered mess, the pictures act as the scale and the clothes.

-Take your pictures, then get started.
+Take your pictures, then we’ll get started.

-Start With the Garbage
+Eliminate the Garbage

 Grab a garbage bag and pick up any obvious garbage in the room.
 The obvious garbage is the stuff that doesn’t require a decision.